asatarin/testing-distributed-systems/README.md

   - redundancy across varios axis in software and hardware stacks,
   - continuous data integrity validation on many levels,
   - etc
+* [Testing sync at Dropbox](https://dropbox.tech/infrastructure/-testing-our-new-sync-engine) — comprehensive overview of two test frameworks at Dropbox for new sync engine implementation.
+CanopyCheck — single threaded and fully deterministic randomized testing framework with minimization for synchronization planner component of the engine.
+The other framework Trinity focuses on concurrency and larger surface area of componenents.
+Great discussion on tradeoffs between determinism, strengh of test oracles vs width of coverage and size of the system under test.

 ### Atomix Copycat